mallory/e2ee/draft-e2ee.md

 Not only should an end-to-end encrypted system value user data privacy by not explicitly enabling pattern inference, it should actively be attempting to solve issues of metadata and traceability (enhanced metadata) through further innovation that stays ahead of advances in these techniques.

-The end-to-end encrypted system is not compromised
+The end-to-end encryption is not compromised
 ----------------------------------

 RFC 3552 talks about the Internet Threat model such as the assumption that the user can expect any communications systems, but perhaps especially end-to-end encrypted systems, to not be intentionally compromised {{RFC3552}}.
-Intentional compromises of end-to-end encrypted systems are often referred to as "backdoors" but are often presented as additional design features under terms like "key escrow".
-Users of end-to-end encrypted systems would not expect a front, back or side door entrance into their confidential conversations and would expect a provider to actively resist -- technically and legally -- compromise through these means.
+Intentional compromises of end-to-end encryption are often referred to as "backdoors" but are often presented as additional design features under terms like "key escrow".
+Users of end-to-end encryption would not expect a front, back or side door entrance into their confidential conversations and would expect a provider to actively resist -- technically and legally -- compromise through these means.

 Conclusions
 ===========

-From messaging to video conferencing, there are many competing features in an end-to-end encrypted system that is secure, private and usable.
+From messaging to video conferencing, there are many competing features in an end-to-end encrypted implementation that is secure, private and usable.
 The most well designed system cannot meet the expectations of every user, nor does an ideal system exist from any dimension.
 End-to-end encryption is a technology that is constantly improving to achieve the ideal as defined in this document.

-Features and functionalities of end-to-end encrypted systems should be developed and improved in service of end user expectations for privacy preserving communications.
+Features and functionalities of end-to-end encryption should be developed and improved in service of end user expectations for privacy preserving communications.

 Acknowledgements
 ================